hamrammi/jii/README.md

 - Add some themes

 To use it just `jii.highlighter(document.getElementsByTagName('pre'), {});`
-You can also pass any CSS param as second arguments.
+You can also pass any CSS param as second argument.

 ####Example:
 ```javascript